MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 ### Enable new CSS Flexbox debugging features
 <!-- not in Experiments page as of 94 -->

-This was an Experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->
+This was an experiment starting with Microsoft Edge version 89, and is a regular feature as of version 94.<!-- which release changed this from Experimental?-->

 This feature provides many new visualizations to help you debug CSS Flexbox layouts.